ese5180/iot-venture-f25-helldivers/README.md

 HRS 01 – The system shall be based on a Nordic microcontroller (e.g., nRF52840) to ensure Zephyr RTOS compatibility.

-HRS 02 – The hardware shall include GPS, IMU (accelerometer + gyroscope), temperature/humidity sensor, and optional ToF module for leg movement monitoring.
+HRS 02 – The hardware shall include GPS(for water intake detection as well), IMU (accelerometer + gyroscope), temperature/humidity sensor, and optional ToF module for leg movement monitoring.

 HRS 03 – The device shall be powered by a rechargeable Li-Po battery with >24 hours continuous operation, with optional solar trickle charging for extended use.

 HRS 04 – The enclosure shall be weather-resistant (IP65 or higher), lightweight (<300 g), and safe for equine wear without causing discomfort.

+HRS 05 – The hardware should include a IMU that detects the balance of horses, monitoring if they are in sleep.

 ### 3.2.8 Software Requirements Specification